 These sectors and occupations typically have stagnant wages mainly due to cheap sourcing of labour.
 The Progressive Wage Model works to benefit workers in these sectors and occupations by clearly mapping out a career pathway for their wages to increase.
 This is usually done alongside training and skills improvements.

 Progressive Wage Model For The Cleaning Sector

 The PWM for cleaners covers all Singaporeans and PRs employed in outsourced cleaning jobs since 2014.
-From 1 September 2022, in-house cleaners will also be covered by PWM.
+From 1 September 2022, in-house cleaners are also covered by PWM.
 Cleaning companies must meet the PWM requirements to obtain or renew their licences from the National Environment Agency (NEA).

 There are three main groups of workers in the cleaning sector.